Lana Kane: Relationship with Cyril

 For the beginning of Season 1, Lana has a relationship with Cyril Figgis, though she seems to question the relationship at times, considering Cyril to be "clingy" (so much so, she once commented to Malory, "Saran Wrap could take a lesson.").
 Despite that, she stays with him, until it becomes obvious that Cyril is insecure about their relationship, egged on by Pam and Carol, who suggest Lana is still sexually attracted to Archer.
 This causes Cyril to constantly follow her on missions, finally frustrating Lana to where she declares them "on a break."
 Cyril tries to propose to Lana to prove his trust in her, but he's forced to sacrifice the engagement ring for a jury-rigged device to save her.
 Later, their relationship goes south again when Lana finds out that Cyril, out of his insecurity, slept with several women at ISIS, causing her to supposedly sleep with other men at ISIS (in reality, she just has each of them pay $600 to say they did), and officially ends their relationship.

-In Season 4, Lana, bothered by her involuntary streak of almost 18 months without sex, gives in to Cyril's persistence and resumes a "carefully planned out" relationship with him.
-This continues until in one episode, she and Archer pose as newlyweds for a stake-out, and Cyril is once again made insecure by Pam and Carol about her not falling for Archer and shadows them, and though he ends up saving them, Lana finally has enough of Cyril's lack of trust and ends their relationship again, as well as his status as a possible "donor" for her.
+In Season 4, Lana, bothered by her involuntary streak of 14 months without sex, gives in to Cyril's persistence and resumes a "carefully planned out" relationship with him.
+This continues until in one episode, she and Archer pose as newlyweds for a stake-out, and Cyril is yet again made insecure by Pam & Cheryl that Lana will fall for Archer again, and shadows them, and though he ends up saving them, Lana finally has enough of Cyril's lack of trust and ends their relationship again, as well as his status as a possible "donor" for her.

+Others

+In addition to her relationships with Archer and Cyril, Lana has also had an office tryst with Pam, partially out of pity, since no one else in the office was willing to have sex with her.
+Lana only agreed to do so if Pam stays quiet during it, though not so Pam doesn't tell anyone, but so Lana can pretend Pam is Alex Karras.